Scott "SINC" Sinclair

 My cassette player was stuck on Agent Orange’s Bite the Hand That Feeds.

-I blame a specific issue of Transworld Skateboarding featuring “The Art of Natas Kaupas” for the direction of my lens.
+I blame a specific issue of Transworld Skateboarding featuring “The Art of Natas Kaupas” for the direction of my personal lens.

 I love to fish.
 I am a graduate of the Orvis School of Fly Fishing in Vermont.
 I can tie a fisherman's knot in my sleep.